 Dr. Ross Flowers establishes professional relationships and builds tailored programs to meet the specific needs of each client.
 Dr. Ross Flowers is a sport & performance psychologist and executive coach who takes pride in being a valuable resource in achieving excellence.
 With years of experience in sport, psychology and performance at every level, Dr. Flowers works efficiently and effectively to teach skills that are essential to mental health, life balance, and performance, so clients can maximize the pleasures of excellence.

 The author of, Introducing Your Child to Sports: An Expert's Answers to Parents' Questions about Raising a Healthy, Balanced, Happy Athlete, Dr. Ross Flowers offers his unique 360 degree perspective - as a noted sport psychologist, former elite athlete and coach, and father of young athletes himself - to answer the 70 most-asked questions of concerned parents contemplating their child's participation in sports.

-Dr. Flowers served at the Associate Director level of the United States Olympic Committee as a senior sport psychologist.
+Dr. Flowers served as a senior sport psychologist with the United States Olympic Committee.
 In addition to creating sport psychology programs for national governing bodies of sport and implementing services to teams and individuals, Dr. Flowers successfully integrated performance services into the culture of an Olympic Training Center through coaching, mentoring, psycho-education, psychotherapy, individual and group consultation, leadership training, team building, capital project requests, research, written reports, educational programming, and training venue development.
 He served on many USA World Cup, World Championship and Olympic teams for summer and winter sports.